kimhyeongbok/SDGAN/README.md

 # SDGAN: Semantic-aware De-identification Generative Adversarial Networks for Identity Anonymization

 **Our research is currently under review.
+Our study was tested on angles, occlusion, facial expressions, etc.

 We will officially open this Github after it is published.**
 <p align="center"> <b>Front Face Images